CU-BioKEM/user-guide/docs/source/processing/using_software/alphafold.rst

         alphafold-predict --monomer <fasta.fa> --large
         alphafold-predict --multimer <fasta.fa> --large

-This sbatch script that is actually being submitting for you:
+This is the sbatch script that is actually being submitting for you:
 ``/projects/biokem/software/biokem/users/example_sbatch_scripts/alphafold/predict_monomer.q``
 (There are few variations on this script in that fold for multimers and large proteins, the alphafold-predict options will submit those when specified)